juhunuque/activeMq_JMS/README.md

 ## Install
 ### Setting up ActiveMq

-You can simply get a docker container with everything install it, [refer to this guide](https://hub.docker.com/r/cloudesire/activemq/), or in the docker bash run this:
+You can simply get a docker container with everything installed, [refer to this guide](https://hub.docker.com/r/cloudesire/activemq/), or in the docker bash run this:
 ```sh
 $ docker run -p 61616:61616 -p 8161:8161 cloudesire/activemq